Top 10 Major Festivals in Nepal

 However, people worship the Shiva Linga of Pashupatinath and other Shiva Temples with fruits, peepal leaves, and sacred water.
-Later, they get in immense involved in artistic and breathtaking aartis in the temple conducted by holy priests of the Hindu religion.
-They also spend their day watching devotees of Lord Shiva known as Shadhu, circus, and buying puja materials in the circuses.
+Later, they get in immense involvement in artistic and breathtaking aartis in the temple conducted by holy priests of the Hindu religion.
+They also spend their day watching devotees of Lord Shiva, known as Shadhu, circus and buying puja materials in the circuses.

 Hindu beliefs regard Lord Shiva as the superior of all the gods and goddesses.
 There is the utmost reason for Hindu people to rejoice in the birth of the prominent Lord.
-People also consume a hulking amount of alcohol on this day by the belief of mimicking Lord Shiva.
-In the evening, people are seen flaming the wood in a crowd and distributing prasad of Lord Shiva to the visitors.
-Hence, to enjoy this fiesta, you must visit Nepal during February or March in a year.
+People also consume a hulking amount of alcohol on this day in the belief of mimicking Lord Shiva.
+In the evening, people are seen flaming the wood in a crowd and distributing the prasad of Lord Shiva to the visitors.
+Hence, to enjoy this fiesta, you must visit Nepal during February or March a year.

-On this propitious day, Buddha Jayanti reflects the commemoration of the birthday of Buddha in 543 B.C.
+On this auspicious day, Buddha Jayanti reflects the commemoration of the birthday of Buddha in 543 B.C.
 The pilgrimage and the fellow monks of Buddha travel to Nepal.
 On this day, they visit the places of Gautam Buddha as Lumbini, Bauddha Nath, and Monkey Temple Swayambhunath.
 The monks among the Buddhist community enchanter the mantras of Buddha and praise Lord Buddha in the stupa.
 However, they must not eat non-vegetarian food and avoid alcohol on this flattering day.
 The fellow Buddhist covers stupa with colorful flags and butter lamps to decorate the area for celebrations.